JuliaLang/julia/doc/manual/conversion-and-promotion.rst

     convert{T<:FloatingPoint}(::Type{T}, x::Rational) = convert(T,x.num)/convert(T,x.den)
     convert{T<:Integer}(::Type{T}, x::Rational) = div(convert(T,x.num),convert(T,x.den))

-The initial four convert methods provide conversions to rational types.
+The initial four :func:`convert` methods provide conversions to rational types.
 The first method converts one type of rational to another type of rational by converting the numerator and denominator to the appropriate integer type.
 The second method does the same conversion for integers by